Earlyrizer64/MyST_site/MSD_Analysis.md

 # MSD Analysis

-Hopefully you obtained your data files from the simulation If not, use the linked files below
+Hopefully you obtained your data files from the simulation

+If not, use the linked files below; Open the link and right-click and save as and change the file extension to say .dat

 | <a href="https://github.com/Earlyrizer64/MyST_site/raw/main/Reference_Files/MSD_Analysis_Ex/msd_300.dat"> <img src="https://img.shields.io/badge/msd_300-blue" width="100" height="50"> </a> | <a href="https://github.com/Earlyrizer64/MyST_site/raw/main/Reference_Files/MSD_Analysis_Ex/msd_400.dat"> <img src="https://img.shields.io/badge/msd_400-blue" width="100" height="50"> </a> |
 | -- | -- |